 For many, Christmas decorations are more than a way to ring in the holiday spirit; it is an extension of your home décor.
 So, if you’re going to invest in an artificial Christmas tree, you might as well make it stylish.
-While luscious, green needle trees are the norm for the most wonderful time of the year, this snow-capped option from Best Choice Products makes a case for straying from the expected.
+While luscious, green needle trees are deemed "the norm" for the most wonderful time of the year, this snow-capped option from Best Choice Products makes a case for straying from the expected.

-Though an artificial Christmas tree can save you time and money in the long-run, they can elicit some sticker shock.
-In fact, many styles can cost a couple hundred dollars.
+Though an artificial Christmas tree can save you time and money in the long run, it can elicit some sticker shock.
+In fact, many styles can cost a couple of hundred dollars.
 If you're looking for a great, without spending a small fortune, consider this artificial spruce from Best Choice Products.
 This option has over 3,000 positive reviews on Amazon and a 4.1/5 rating on the site, proving it hits that sweet spot between quality and price.

-What to Look for in an Artificial Christmas Tree
+What to look for in the best artificial Christmas trees?

 Whether you’re on the hunt for an artificial Christmas tree that looks real or a cheery, colorful one that shows off your personal style, it’s important to find an option that looks full and luscious.
 Simply put, a limp, bare Christmas tree is the exact opposite of jolly.
 To help, check out our tips for finding a high-quality artificial Christmas tree.